-Item Flight Requirements

-information

-1 Pressure altitude The equipment must:

-(a) have an adjustable datum scale calibrated in millibars or hPa; and

-(b) be calibrated in feet, except that, if a flight is conducted in a foreign country which measures FLs or altitudes in metres, the equipment must be:

-(i) calibrated in metres; or

-(ii) fitted with a conversion placard or device.

-2 Magnetic heading The equipment must be:

-(a) a direct reading magnetic compass; or
+Column 1 Column 2 Item Flight information Requirements 1 Pressure altitude The equipment must: (a) have an adjustable datum scale calibrated in millibars or hPa; and (b) be calibrated in feet, except that, if a flight is conducted in a foreign country which measures FLs or altitudes in metres, the equipment must be: (i) calibrated in metres; or (ii) fitted with a conversion placard or device.
+2 Magnetic heading The equipment must be: (a) a direct reading magnetic compass; or (b) both: (i) a remote indicating compass; and (ii) a standby direct reading magnetic compass.
+3 Time The equipment must display accurate time in hours, minutes and seconds.
+The equipment must be: (a) fitted to the aircraft; or (b) worn by, or immediately accessible to, the pilot for the duration of the flight.

-(b) both:

-(i) a remote indicating compass; and

-(ii) a standby direct reading magnetic compass.

-3 Time 1.
-The equipment must display accurate time in hours, minutes and seconds.

-2. The equipment must be:

-(a) fitted to the aircraft; or

-(b) worn by, or immediately accessible to, the pilot for the duration of the flight.